duyfken/alternative-frontends/README.md

 - **Cx File Explorer**

    - Cx File Explorer is a powerful file manager & storage cleaner app with a clean and intuitive interface.
 One of it's greatest features for the Android TV is the FTP Server function.
-Combine it with Filezilla on your PC or Material Files on your Android phone to easily transfer apps or config backups to and from a Android TV for free.
+Combine it with Filezilla on your PC or Material Files on your Android phone to easily transfer apps or config backups to and from an Android TV for free.
    - Official Website (N/A) | Repo (N/A)
    - [ ] Closed Source
    - [x] [Download for free](https://github.com/yuliskov/smarttube#installation)